We all love our pets! Would you like to know how to paint a dog?

 Use the paint from your palette, browns, greys, and sienna to simulate a wood fence.
 We don't put details in the fence that would draw the attention away from the dog.

-There you have it - that's how to paint a dog!
+There you have it - an easy painting of a dog!

 Store-bought canvas is ready to paint.
 It easy, no preparation is needed!

-Paint the dark oil colors first.
-Paint lighter and lighter to the finish.
+Paint the dark colors first.
+Then paint lighter and thicker to the finish.

-Use thinned paint in the first layer, then less thinner and preferably none in the last layer.
+Use thinned paint in the first layer, then use less thinner as you paint and preferably none in the last layer.